d-exclaimation/card-janken/README.md

 I make a simple Card Jitsu Game Clone for Web but this time, it's multiplayer

-Get randomly matched with an opponent using a complex algorithms called not doing anything to match anyone and just match but timing.
+Get randomly matched with an opponent using a complex algorithm called not doing anything to match anyone and just match by timing.

 This is the [`iOS version`](https://github.com/d-exclaimation/CardJitsuClone) that is more polished on the client-side but not multiplayer